AkzhanBerdi/bad_dog/content/posts/how-to-learn-coding.md

 #### For loops

 Now imaging that we have to supply our kids with oranges programmatically.
 Let's do that using the **for loop** which is the sequence of instructions written in short.
-Make sure to follow the indentation format by creating space using **tab** or **four spaces** on each line that follows **for i in kids:**.
-Every command line being indented will be repeated as the sequence for each kid in the list.
+Make sure to follow the indentation format by creating space using **tab** or **four spaces** on each line that follows **for i in kids:**

 ```python
 for i in kids: